Iqra Tahir believes her Excellence Scholarship has instilled her with the confidence to continue to help other people in the community.

 “My volunteering and hospital placement has made me realise that I love to help people.
 If I could help someone every day that would be an achievement.
 I am not certain, but I would love to be a doctor as I will get to help people from all walks of life.
 However, I love my degree and I am excited to graduate as a qualified practitioner.”

 Iqra was selected for an Excellence Scholarship in 2017 – being awarded £2,000 towards her studies.
 Find out more about applying for a scholarship here.

-Click here for more information about studying for a degree in Operating Department Practice.
+For more information about studying for a degree in Operating Department Practice visit the course page.